innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 4. By default, worker policy is *Use this node as much as possible*.
 Change it to *Use this worker only for jobs with matching labels*.
 These machines are expensive and we do not want to spin them up for anything else.
+5. Use *Advanced* menu to add tags: Name=managed-by-jenkins.
+This helps me to see what is going on when I look at AWS EC2 console.
+6. Add label `tensorflow` to the configured AMI worker.

 ### Prompt for parameters
 My training job is parametrized (naturally).
 I am using `parameters` block to declare variables that training needs.